JoonasK96/CetemaApp/README.md

 This app utilizes Maanmittauslaitos (National Land Survey of Finland) API and Google Maps API.
-For Google Maps API the user must have a working Google API key. https://developers.google.com/maps/documentation/javascript/get-api-key
+For Google Maps API the user must have a working Google API key. https://developers.google.com/maps/documentation/javascript/get-api-key You can restrict it to Maps SDK for Android if you want.

 After acquiring the API key the user must open this project and go to android\app\src\main\res\values\ and then create a file called google_maps_key.xml
 Then copypaste this: